njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 * Training in a Self-Supervised Manner
 * Saving only the model encoder
 * Inspecting the autoencoder

+You have to connect to TPUv2, or this notebook will NOT work <be>
+In Google Colab, go to runtime->change runtime type <br>
+Then select TPUv2 <br>
+However, this should already be the default setting when you open the link.

 ## Attribution
 Please cite our work if you use the code here.